During the summer, beachgoers will be able to receive advice when the water quality at local beaches may not be suitable for swimming.

 Flow monitoring data

-Stormwater that flows through urban watercourses and onto beaches are continuously monitored by the Adelaide and Mount Lofty Ranges NRM Board.
+Stormwater that flows through urban watercourses and onto beaches are continuously monitored by Green Adelaide.
 To check the water flows at the beaches, click on one of the links below and select the date range you prefer and 'flow' in the parameter box or select raw data.
 Each monitoring location has a flow rate that triggers a beach alert.

 |Beach||Monitoring data||Beach alert flow rate trigger (L/sec)|